pamgluss/wereonlyalittlelost_blog/content/trips/quarantine/dresser-painting.md

 draft: false
 ---

-When I started thinking about my move from Austin to California, I rolled around a couple idea of how to do so in my head.
+When I started thinking about my move from Austin to California, I rolled around a couple of ideas of how to do so in my head.
 My first thought was take the truck back, the way [I went to Texas in the first place](https://wereonlyalittlelost.tumblr.com/tagged/texas-road-trip).
 I won't bore you with the details but in the end I decided to fly and ship all my things.
 What I WISH I had done was paid the extra 600 bucks and hired movers.

 My dresser wasn't particularly nice (the drawers didn't open very easily, the paint was wearing off), but I did have trouble finding another nightstand like it, so I decided hey, I may as well ship it.
 When it arrived however, I found the dresser was particle board that had been stapled together and in transit had shaken almost entirely in half.